Emory Upton: Early life

 Upton was born on a farm near Batavia, New York, the tenth child and sixth son of Daniel and Electra Randall Upton.
-He would become the brother-in-law of Andrew J. Alexander and of Frank P. Blair, Jr. He studied under famous evangelist Charles G. Finney at Oberlin College for two years before being admitted to the United States Military Academy at West Point in 1856.
+He would become the brother-in-law of Andrew J. Alexander and of Frank P. Blair Jr. He studied under famous evangelist Charles G. Finney at Oberlin College for two years before being admitted to the United States Military Academy at West Point in 1856.
 While at West Point, Upton lost a duel against fellow Cadet Wade Hampton Gibbes of South Carolina.
 Gibbes made remarks to other cadets about Upton's relationships with African-American girls at Oberlin College which prompted Upton to challenge Gibbes to a duel.
 The two men fought with swords in a darkened room of the cadet barracks.
 Upton suffered a deep cut on his face.
-He graduated forty in his class of 45 cadets on May 6, 1861, just in time for the outbreak of the Civil War.
+He graduated eighth in his class of 45 cadets on May 6, 1861, just in time for the outbreak of the Civil War.

+In 1868, Upton married Emily Norwood Martin, daughter of the philanthropist and social activist Cornelia Williams Martin, and she died of tuberculosis in 1870.